-A conventional explanation argues for an “alliance of the underprivileged.”
-Just as the Revisionists faced political discrimination on an ideological basis by the Mapai establishment even in the pre-State era, Mizrahi Jews faced economic and cultural discrimination for ethnic reasons.
+A conventional explanation argues for an “alliance of the downtrodden.”
+Just as the Revisionists faced political discrimination on an ideological basis by the Mapai establishment since the Yishuv era, Mizrahim faced economic and cultural discrimination for ethnic reasons.

 The problem with this theory is that it is difficult to prove empirically, and smacks of psychologism.
 Perhaps, in the spirit of theories that hold that “class-based approaches are the most fruitful way to investigate issues of ethnicity and race,” we ought to direct our gaze at the socio-economic class angle.
 The dichotomy between Mizrahi and Ashkenazi populations is congruent with low socioeconomic status, and middle- and upper-class status, respectively.
 New studies regarding Mapai policy in Israel’s formative years show that until the early 1960s, Mapai worked to narrow wage gaps in the public sector – in stark contrast to its perceived image.
-However, in doing so the Mapai created dependence on the “establishment,” in particular the Histadrut labor union.
+However, in doing so the Mapai created dependence on the “establishment,” in particular the Histadrut (the General Organization of Workers in Israel), which was dominated by Mapai.
 Mizrahi Jews of low socio-economic status thus had a rational interest in voting Mapai until the 1960s.
 After that point, when the party no longer served their economic interests, Mizrahi Jews began to distance themselves from it and to protest the dependence that it had fostered.
-(Simultaneously, many Mizrahi Jews turned to ‘independent’ occupations from the 1970s, thus negating their dependence on the Histadrut.)

-What is missing from the economic, class-based explanation for the affinity of Mizrahi Jews toward the Likud, as is often the case in materialistic theories, is the ideological dimension.
-Shapiro raised the claim that Mizrahi Jews were captivated by Begin’s rhetorical manipulation, which incited them against the Mapai.
-(A similar claim is prevalent in the media today with respect to Mizrahi affinity for Benjamin Netanyahu and today’s Likud.)
-According to this theory, Mizrahim adopted hawkish stances similar to those of the Likud only as a result of these manipulations.
-However, this argument is a problematic one that smacks of the patronizing attitude that still prevails in the media and academia vis-à-vis Mizrahi Jews.
-Emotional manipulation is not necessarily effective against people of one particular background, and in any case politicians employ manipulation in order to influence public opinion across sectors.
+What is missing from the economic, class-based explanation for the affinity of Mizrahim toward the Likud, as is often the case in materialistic theories, is the ideological dimension.
+Shapiro raised the claim that Mizrahim were captivated by Begin’s rhetorical manipulation, which incited them against the Mapai.
+(A similar claim is prevalent in the media today with respect to Mizrahi affinity for Benjamin Netanyahu) According to this theory, Mizrahim adopted hawkish stances similar to those of the Likud only as a result of these manipulations.
+However, this argument is a problematic one that smacks of the patronizing attitude.
+Emotional manipulation is not necessarily effective against people of one particular background, and in any case politicians employ manipulation in order to influence public opinion.
 Nevertheless, the claim that Mizrahim adopted hawkish positions because of their support for the Likud, and not the other way around, is worthy of attention.

-When one examines the cases in which Likud leaders chose to withdraw from territories despite their avowed policy, one finds that most of the opponents of these moves were not Mizrahi Jews, but rather Religious-Zionist Jews of Ashkenazi extraction.
+When one examines the cases in which Likud leaders chose to withdraw from territories despite their avowed policy, one finds that most of the opponents of these moves were not Mizrahim, but rather Religious-Zionist Jews of Ashkenazi extraction.
 Such was the case with respect to the withdrawal from the Sinai Peninsula in exchange for peace with Egypt in 1979 (during the Begin administration), and the disengagement from the Gaza Strip in 2005, when Ariel Sharon led the Likud.
-Therefore, even though Mizrahi ethnic-based votes strengthen the right, this is not necessarily a consequence of a shared ideology regarding the Land of Israel or hawkish positions regarding foreign and defense-related affairs.
+Therefore, even though Mizrahim votes strengthen the right, this is not necessarily a consequence of a shared ideology regarding hawkish positions.